Adam Hills: Television career

 Hills hosted the music trivia show Spicks and Specks from its premiere in 2005.
 In late-2007, he joined the show on a national live tour dubbed the "Spicks and Speck-tacular", with appearances in Melbourne, Sydney, Brisbane, Adelaide, Newcastle and Perth.
 In late 2011 and early 2012, the show hit the road again for Spicks and Speck-tacular – The Finale, appearing in Sydney, Newcastle, Brisbane, Gold Coast, Wollongong, Canberra, Adelaide, Perth and Melbourne.
 He has also made appearances on Australian shows: Rove Live, The Glass House and The Fat, as well as the UK shows: Never Mind the Buzzcocks, Mock the Week, QI and Ask Rhod Gilbert.
-Additionally he appeared on the first TV edition of BBC Northern Ireland's Great Unanswered Questions.
+Additionally, he appeared on the first TV edition of BBC Northern Ireland's Great Unanswered Questions.
 He conducted backstage interviews at Australia's 2005 and 2006 Logie Awards and was one of three presenters at the 2007 awards.

 In September 2008, Hills co-hosted the ABC coverage of the 2008 Summer Paralympics.

 In July 2009, Hills appeared in Thank God You're Here; he also appeared on Good News Week.

 Hills presented his own weekly talk show, Adam Hills in Gordon Street Tonight, on the ABC from early-2011.
 In 2012 it was renamed Adam Hills Tonight and ended with its third-season finale on 31 July 2013.

 In 2012, he was part of the UK Channel 4 TV commentary team for the London 2012 Summer Paralympics, and hosted a daily alternative review of each day's events, The Last Leg with Adam Hills, with Alex Brooker and comedian Josh Widdicombe.
-The show was renamed The Last Leg, and was renewed for seven episodes in 2013, then extended to nine episodes, beginning on 25 January 2013.
-The 200th edition aired on 6 December 2019.
-Hills hosted the panel game Monumental for BBC Northern Ireland in 2013.
+The show was renamed The Last Leg, and was adapted for a weekly schedule to cover a comedic wrap-up of the week's events.
+The Last Leg has since been renewed for multiple series each year, with the 300th episode airing in March 2023.

+In 2013, Hills hosted the panel game Monumental for BBC Northern Ireland.
 In August 2013, it was announced that Hills would present a special one-off revival episode of Channel 4's quiz show, Fifteen to One.
 This was broadcast on 20 September 2013, as part of the channel's 1980s-themed Back to the Future weekend of programmes.
 He was credited under the name "Adam C. Hills" in a tribute to the original presenter, William G. Stewart.
 In 2014, Hills returned to present four more celebrity specials; a full daytime series was hosted by Danish-born comedian Sandi Toksvig.

-In 2014, Hills co-starred in Die On Your Feet, an Australian TV series starring several real-life comedians as fictional comics at the Melbourne International Comedy Festival.
+In 2014, Hills co-starred in Die on Your Feet, an Australian TV series starring several real-life comedians as fictional comics at the Melbourne International Comedy Festival.

 In 2016, Hills voiced Buddy Pendergast in Thunderbirds Are Go.

 In February 2022 he began hosting the Super League coverage on Channel 4.